 - 37. Climate actions include inter alia responses within the framework of the World Heritage Convention to the threat of climate change, based on the most recent scientific and political developments.
 Key categories of climate action with respect to World Heritage properties are: (i) Assessing climate change risks (ii) Climate change adaptation (iii) Climate change mitigation and (iv) Knowledge sharing, capacity building and awareness.
 These responses take advantage of better coordination and effective implementation of the local, subnational, national and international developments since the adoption of the Paris Agreement. - 38.
-Approved on 21/03/2023 Latest scientific findings, especially those documented in IPCC reports, indicate that both mitigation and adaptation options are specific to national contexts, and if carefully selected together with enabling conditions can be mutually reinforcing.
+Latest scientific findings, especially those documented in IPCC reports, indicate that both mitigation and adaptation options are specific to national contexts, and if carefully selected together with enabling conditions can be mutually reinforcing.
 However, mitigation and adaptation can also have adverse impacts on Outstanding Universal Value, if these are poorly designed or implemented.
-Even with best efforts, real and perceived tensions may develop between proposed climate action pathways and obligations of States Parties under the Convention and their commitments to preserve the Outstanding Universal Value of World Heritage properties, including the conditions of integrity and/or authenticity at the time of inscription. - 39.
+Even with best efforts, real and perceived tensions may develop between proposed climate action pathways and the [Japan] obligations-commitments of States Parties under the Convention to preserve the Outstanding Universal Value of World Heritage properties, including the conditions of integrity and/or authenticity at the time of inscription. - 38.
+The Panel of experts discussed a proposed addition to this paragraph, which it did not recommend in its final Report.
+This proposal is therefore not reflected in this document (see Report of the Panel) - 39.
 Climate-related risks to World Heritage properties depend on the rate, peak and duration of global warming.
 Risks are generally higher for warming of 1.5°C above pre-industrial levels than at present, but lower than at 2°C. Adaptation is correspondingly expected to be more challenging for some World Heritage properties at 2°C of global warming than for 1.5°C, especially in developing countries.
 This underscores the importance of considering both adaptation and mitigation approaches.
 In addition, adaptation options that also mitigate GHG emissions can provide synergies and cost savings.